SiriDB/siridb-server/help/help_select.md

 	# We solve this by first getting the mean value for each series
 	# by 1 hour before merging the series.
 	#
-	# Note we use mean(1) which means we group by 1 second or millisecond
+	# Note we use mean(1) while merging.
+This means we group by 1 second or
-	# depending on the time precision.
-We can do this because the series
+	# millisecond depending on the time precision.
+We can do this because the
-	# are already grouped by 1h and therefore have re-indexed timestamps
+	# series are already grouped by 1h and therefore have re-indexed timestamps
 	# at precisely each hour.
 	select mean(1h) from "s01", "s02" after now - 7d merge as "merged_s" using mean(1)